Description

 New Zealand Huntaway

-The Huntaway (also known as the New Zealand Huntaway) is a large, strongly-built breed of dog used for general sheep-herding tasks in New Zealand, where they originate.
-They were bred to use their loud, deep bark to drive sheep.
+The Huntaway, also referred to as the New Zealand Huntaway, is a robust, large breed of dog utilized for various sheep-herding duties in its country of origin, New Zealand.
+These dogs were specifically bred to employ their loud, resonant barks to move sheep.

 New Zealand Heading Dog